desmid/mview/README.md

 ##### Manual install

-1. Save the archive to your software area, for example, `C:\Program Files`, then uncompress and extract it (using an archiver like WinZip or 7-Zip, as here):
+1. Save the archive to your software area, for example, `C:\Program Files`, then uncompress and extract it (using an archiver like 7-Zip, as here):

-        7z x mview-1.66.2.tar.bz2
-        7z x mview-1.66.2.tar
+        7z x mview-1.66.2.zip

    This creates a sub-folder `mview-1.66.2` containing all the files.